top of page

 Miss Devonshire

 Hello and welcome to Year 1.
-Our class teachers are Mrs Rogers (Monday, Tuesday, Wednesday, Thursday) and Miss Gardiner (Friday) and Miss Devonshire is our class TA.
+I'm Miss Franklin and working alongside me is Miss Devonshire as our class TA.

 What are the three topics and why we are teaching these?

-In Year 1, our three key topics are ‘The Great Fire of London’, ‘Laughton’ and ‘Dinosaurs’.
+In Year 1, our three key topics are ‘The Great Fire of London’, ‘Laughton’ and ‘Victorians’.

 Spring Term – The Great Fire of London: